-By the provisional arrest the claimant can arrest a ship under any monetary claim of whatsoever nature against the shipowner.
-In order to arrest by lien or mortgage the arrestor shall have a maritime lien or a mortgage on the arrested ship.
+For provisional arrests, the claimant can arrest a ship for any monetary claim of whatsoever nature against the shipowner.
+For arrests by lien or mortgage, the arrestor must have a maritime lien or a mortgage on the arrested ship.

 6. Can you arrest a ship irrespectively of her flag?